 If you want more information, I recommend this Facebook Group.
 It can get a bit repetitive with the same questions, however the information you need is published here when its confirmed with the government.
 You can also check out the newsroom on the Tourism Authority of Thailand Website.

-So if you are coming to Phuket from July 1 2021, or visiting any other place that relies heavily on tourists to support their economy, I hope you can commit to some of these actions when you visit.
+So if you are coming to Phuket, or visiting any other place that relies heavily on tourists to support their economy, I hope you can commit to some of these actions when you visit.

 - Tip generously and I mean really generously.
 You might think the waiting staff are some of the lucky ones because they have a job, but there’s a chance they’ve been providing for their extended family since the start of this crisis.
 We can help them move forward faster with our generosity and help them overcome debt they may have built up to get through this time